tlsbollei/GhostSys/README.md

 The research paper is in the process of publishment.
 Until then, it will remain in this repository.

 ## Note from author
+> [!NOTE]
-This project is released strictly for educational, academic, and red team research purposes.
+> This project is released strictly for educational, academic, and red team research purposes.
 The techniques shown are meant to help improve system defenses — not to aid or promote unauthorized access, malware development, or exploitation.
 Use responsibly, ethically, and only in lab environments or with explicit permission.
 You are solely responsible for any use of this code.
-That is why, as a result, the eBPF JIT driver abuse PoC comes pre-shipped with a minimal high-level skeleton of both the kernel-land driver and user-mode loader, as a full proof of concept implmenentation would wreak carnage, and we dont want that!
+That is why, as a result, the eBPF JIT driver abuse PoC comes pre-shipped with a minimal high-level skeleton of both the kernel-land driver and user-mode loader, as a full proof of concept implementation would be far too dangerous, and we do not want that.